Healthcare Documentation Frequently Asked Questions

 Q: How can I learn to do it?

-A: I have over 20 years of medical transcription experience.
+A: I have over 20 years of Healthcare Documentation experience.
 The courses I developed are the culmination of all those years of training in the real world.
 I hand-grade the transcription and give a lot of helpful feedback to help achieve well-developed graduates.
-Richland is unique too in that we have a number of clients who await our successful graduates for employment.
+Richland is unique, too, in that we have a number of clients who await our successful graduates for employment.
 Many graduates have been hired before finishing their coursework.

 Q: What equipment do I need?